dgrisham/dgrisham.github.io/class_exercises/ruby/2-classes/index.md

 ```

 And we can try running the code to see how it behaves (try running the provided
-file in the terminal to s (see top of file)ee the output of the following):
+file in the terminal to s ee the output of the following):

 ```ruby
 b = Bottle.new("Tab", 16)